 Zeta Acquisition Corp.
 II (the "Company") was incorporated under the laws of the State of Delaware on November 16, 2007.
-The Company is a new enterprise in the development stage as defined by Statement of Financial Accounting Standards ("SFAS") No. 7, Accounting and Reporting by Development Stage Enterprise.
+The Company is a new enterprise in the development stage as defined by Accounting Standards Codification ("ASC") Topic 915, Development Stage Entities.
 The Company was organized as a vehicle to investigate and, if such investigation warrants, acquire a target company or business seeking the perceived advantages of being a publicly held corporation.
 The Company's principal business objective for the next twelve (12) months and beyond will be to achieve long-term growth potential through a combination with a business.
 The Company will not restrict its potential candidate target companies to any specific business, industry or geographical location and, thus, may acquire any type of business.